0

 Ironically, the footage of the first show is pretty much complete (contrary to the incomplete audio recording) while the footage of the second show is missing about 30 minutes of the performance (contrary to the complete audio recording).

-By: ryanne hodson over 11 years ago
+By: ryanne hodson almost 12 years ago

 see the video of this show here--